When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • Rolling the Pastry – Instead of using flour to roll out your pastry, use icing sugar instead.
 I find that it doesn’t dry out the pastry as much as flour does and it adds to the sweetness of the pastry too.

-• Tin – No matter which shape tin you choose, make sure they have loose bottoms and grease with butter or margarine and flour really well to avoid sticking.
+• Tin – No matter which shape tin you choose or which size, make sure they have loose bottoms and grease with butter or margarine and flour really well to avoid sticking.

 • Baking – All ovens are different so adjust your cooking times accordingly.

-• Rhubarb liquid – You could use this sweet liquid and a base for ice-cream, as a syrup in cold drink, just add lemonade or carbonated water.
+• Rhubarb liquid – You could use this sweet liquid as a base for ice-cream, as a syrup in cold drinks by just adding lemonade or carbonated water.
 Or just pour it over desserts as it is.

 Sweet pastry goodness.